 1. Each Member State shall ensure that the conduct referred to in Articles 3 and 4 shall be punishable by effective, proportionate and dissuasive criminal penalties.

-2. Each Member State shall ensure that the offences referred to in points (a) and (b) of Article 3(1) shall be punishable by a maximum term of imprisonment of at least five years.
+2. Each Member State shall ensure that the offences referred to in Article 3 shall be punishable by a maximum term of imprisonment of at least four years, at least in serious cases.

-3. Each Member State shall ensure that the offences referred to in point (c) of Article 3(1) shall be punishable by a maximum term of imprisonment of at least two years.

 Article 6

 Aggravating circumstances

-Member States shall ensure that the following circumstances may be regarded as aggravating circumstances, in relation to the offences referred to in Articles 3 and 4 when:
+Member States shall ensure that the following circumstances shall be regarded as aggravating circumstances, in relation to the offences referred to in Articles 3 and 4 when:

 the offence was committed within the framework of a criminal organisation within the meaning of Framework Decision 2008/841; or